adriatic0/adriatic0/README.md

 ## Hi, I am Emad.

+Recently I have been working as a Software Engineer on blockchain technologies at [Fin3](https://www.fin3.tech).
+Here are some of my projects from my time at UC Berkeley:

 1. [Dawn.com](http://www.dawn.com) is one of Pakistan's leading daily English newspaper.
 They have an archive of over 60 news articles per day going back to 2010.
 I   [mined](https://colab.research.google.com/drive/14Frh3Yq33bXFHG0fRT8xx05hRckbzwrA?usp=sharing) all the articles, as well as the different articles they linked to.